 While the AWS IoT EduKit program does not teach C or require it, it is critical for embedded development.
-The control and flexibility from the lower level code allows you to gain the maximum potential out of your hardware.
-If you are not familiar with C programming but curious to learn or a bit rusty and want dive into the application code we provide in this program, Jens Gustedt provides Modern C under the Creative Commons license and is free to download.
+The control and flexibility from the lower level code allows you to gain the maximum potential from your hardware.
+If you are not familiar with C programming but curious to learn or if you are a bit rusty and want dive into the application code we provide in this program, Jens Gustedt provides Modern C under the Creative Commons license and it is free to download.

 The application on the device runs using the FreeRTOS kernel—a real-time operating system (RTOS).
-It is bundled into the binary you compiled (as well as other libraries and drivers) with your application code to run on.
-The FreeRTOS kernel schedules a block of sequential code (a task) to have time in the processor to execute.
+It is bundled into the binary you compiled (as well as other libraries and drivers) with your application code.
+The FreeRTOS kernel schedules a block of sequential code as a task to give it a share of processor run time.
 There are tasks that typically loop forever to create messages to be sent to AWS, process received messages, update the display, blink the LEDs, etc.

 The Core2 for AWS IoT EduKit packs a 240MHz dual core processor, however, it pales in comparison to the 8+ core at 4+GHz computers common today.
 To make the most out of the precious processor time, the FreeRTOS kernel puts tasks in a states such as running or suspended.
 The FreeRTOS kernel gives microcontroller applications the ability to optimize the processor by rapidly switching between individual tasks.
 A task can run once another task has put itself into a suspended or blocked state (see diagram below).
 This gives the appearance of concurrency and greatly improves an embedded application’s performance when compared to a simpler super loop application.

-While super loop applications are simpler to program, areas of code that block/delay execution of code means that the MCU sits idle.
-A device connecting to AWS cloud will have variable round-trip latency and bandwidth constraints that makes the performance advantage of using an RTOS necessary.
-Other applications where it’s paramount to not lose data or to be able to perform a critical operation that is not being obstructed by another code block’s execution (e.g. health and safety), or simply driving a smooth display screen are all situations where an RTOS provides significant advantages.
+While super loop applications are simpler to program, areas of code that block/delay execution of other code cause the MCU to sit idle.
+A device connecting to the AWS cloud will have variable round-trip latency and bandwidth constraints that make the performance advantage of using an RTOS necessary.
+An RTOS provides significant advantages for other applications where it’s paramount to not lose data or to be able to perform a critical operation without being obstructed by another code block’s execution (e.g. health and safety), or to simply drive a smooth display screen.

 The AWS IoT Device SDK for Embedded C used in this example provided simplified connectivity and messaging to/from AWS IoT and was able to work with the included secure element library to make device authentication easy.
 The Device SDK for Embedded C is located in the